Oncology Massage & Reflexology

 Yes and No. Oncology massage is similar to regular massage in that it soothes both the body and the mind and provides time-out from life's stresses; but it is tailored to you individually and is appropriate for your symptoms or any side-effects you experience from your medical treatment eg through body positioning, shortened treatments, an understanding of treatment-specific issues eg skin soreness, etc. We will discuss before we start which parts of your body you prefer to have massaged, it could be the full body, or just the hands & arms, legs & feet, or the shoulders, neck & head, all dependent on how you feel that day and what your situation is at the time.
 The main physical difference between Oncology massage and other massage techniques is that Oncology massage uses a much lighter pressure, so its effect is extremely calming and applies no additional strain to your body systems.

-Can massage spread cancer?
+Can massage or reflexology spread cancer?

-Will massage affect my radiotherapy/chemotherapy effectiveness?
+Will it affect my radiotherapy/chemotherapy effectiveness?

-Massage is suitable for most people during most of their medical cancer treatment, including whilst receiving radiotherapy or chemotherapy, for those in recovery and also for those in palliative care.
-There are however a very small number of exception periods during certain oncology treatments when it is best to delay massage for a few days; this is why it is important for me to remain aware of your medical progress and for your primary care team to be aware that you receive massage.
+Oncology massage/reflexology is suitable for most people during most of their medical cancer treatment, including whilst receiving radiotherapy or chemotherapy, for those in recovery and also for those in palliative care.
+There are however a very small number of exception periods during certain oncology treatments when it is best to delay for a few days; this is why it is important for me to remain aware of your medical progress and for your primary care team to be aware that you receive massage.

 How are you qualified to work with cancer patients?